snavely/bundler_sfm/README.md

 lengths from Exif metadata.
 This is available, for instance, as the jhead package on Ubuntu.

+Finally, make sure you have the ImageMagick library installed.

 The utils/bundler.py script requires that you have Python and the Python Image Library (PIL) installed on your computer.